 Maine's Bureau of Consumer Credit Protection oversees many aspects of the consumer finance industry.
 The office administers state credit-related statutes and protects consumers by conducting compliance examinations, investigates consumer complaints, issuing licenses and providing consumer education and outreach.
 Money transmitters are among the industries the office regulates.

-A money transmitter is a person or business that sells or issues payment instruments, or receives money for transmission or transmitting money by any means, including, but not limited to, payment instrument, wire, facsimile or electronic transfer.
+A money transmitter or servicer is a person or business that sells or issues payment instruments, or receives money for transmission or transmitting money by any means, including, but not limited to, payment instrument, wire, facsimile or electronic transfer.

 Payment instruments include checks, drafts, money orders, traveler's checks or other instruments for the transmission or payment of money.